Home

 Among the list are keeping cats indoors, keeping emergency numbers handy, and providing an ample supply of toys.

-No matter how you feel about this issue, the statistics are there to see, and for outdoor cats, they're not good.
+No matter how you feel about this issue, the statistics for outdoor cats are not good.
 Injury and illness rates are higher, and life expectancy is far shorter, than indoor cats.
 It's clear that being an indoor cat is better for your cat's health.

-You should be aware that some feline health experts question the once per year cat vaccination schedule recommended by manufacturers, and there are some risks.
+You should be aware, however, that some feline health experts question the once per year cat vaccination schedule recommended by manufacturers, and there are some risks.
 Question your veterinarian on this and get a dialogue going.

 Cats usually exercise in relatively short bursts.
 Interactive toys, like the fishing pole type toy Da Bird, are good choices.
 It's possible to walk a cat, but you usually have to ease them into it.
 Use a harness and not a collar, and start by having your cat wear the harness around the house for a few days.